-Learning and undertaking activities in design and technology contribute to achievement of the curriculum aims for all young people to become:
+Through learning and undertaking activities in Creative Computing and Technology, the aim is for young people to become:

 Computing is taught to all students at Key Stage 3 and is an option choice at Key Stage 4.

 Mrs Z Freemen - Curriculum Leader Creative Computing & Technology